snicco/snicco/src/Snicco/Bridge/signed-url-middleware/README.md

 #### Customizing the additional request context.

 As a sixth argument you can pass a closure that will receive the current request.
-Anything you return from this closure will be taken into account when validating the current request.
+Anything you return from transformers closure will be taken into account when validating the current request.

 **This has to match the request context that you used when the link was created!**
 <br>